 - Post-Surgery Infections

-Furthermore, there’s no guarantee that surgery to the shoulder will be successful.
+Furthermore, there’s no guarantee that surgery on the shoulder will be successful.
 In some cases, the surgery fails.
 And even if the surgery is successful, there’s a chance that further operation will be needed if the ligament tears.
-The odds of side-effects or surgery failing range between 1% to 10% – a number high enough to cause concern.
+The odds of side effects or surgery failing range between 1% to 10% – a number high enough to cause concern.
+And when you consider the risks of organ damage, heart attack, and stroke from opioids used to manage the pain, finding a different course of treatment than shoulder surgery looks like a more and more attractive option.

-Shoulder Stem Cell Therapy – An Effective Alternative?
+Stem Cell Therapy for Shoulder Injuries – An Effective Substitution for Surgery?

 When using stem cells for a shoulder injury, patients should expect gradual improvement over the course of a few weeks, and even up to a year.
 The reason for this is that it can take your body a considerable amount of time to repair living tissue.
 Most patients report positive results after a few weeks, with improvement being seen more with every passing month.
-In some cases, additional stem cell treatments may be needed to heal from severe injuries.
+In some cases, more than one stem cell treatment may be needed to heal from more severe injuries.
+With a 50%+ success rate in relieving pain after just one treatment – a percentage that increases sharply with each subsequent treatment – stem cell therapy outdoes shoulder surgery on a restorative, biological and functional level.